usafa-astro-201/2024-spring/12 PROJECT RV to COE/README.md

 1. You can manually complete the table below.
 2. You can compare `expected_output.txt` to your output.
 If your output filename is `output.txt` you can compare files with this command line entry.
-   `git diff --no-index --word-diff expected_output.txt output.txt`
+   `git diff --no-index expected_output.txt output.txt`

 `git diff` will display the differences between the files.
 If there are no differences it will display nothing.